 The Perlegos Family debuts wines fulfilling Lodi's natural Mediterranean identity

-The Perlegos brothers are second generation Lodi growers of proud Greek heritage.
-They are also widely known for their meticulous, quality-focused farming practices, developing something of a cult reputation among small, artisanal "cool kid" wineries who have been sourcing their grapes over the past ten years.
+The Perlegos brothers are second-generation Lodi growers of proud Greek heritage.
+They are also widely known for their meticulous, quality-focused farming practices, developing something of a cult reputation among small, artisanal "cool kid" wineries that have been sourcing their grapes over the past ten years.

 By "Mediterranean," they refer to the fact that they source from vineyards—primarily owned and farmed themselves—in the Lodi Viticultural Area, which is defined by a Mediterranean climate classification.

-If grapes were people, this means Lodi grapes have a little more of a sun tan than those of, say, Napa Valley, Sonoma County or Santa Barbara.
+If grapes were people, this means Lodi grapes have a little more of a sun tan than those of, say, Napa Valley, Sonoma County, or Santa Barbara.
 Think of Lodi grapes as being like the Polynesians of California.
-The direct impact on resulting wines is a little more fragrance and high toned fruit quality, yet with just as much fresh, crisp attributes resulting from cool nights and Delta breezes.
+The direct impact on resulting wines is a little more fragrance and high-toned fruit quality, yet with just as many fresh, crisp attributes resulting from cool nights and Delta breezes.

 Adds John Perlegos, "Neither will our wines be heavy in oak.
-If we use barrels, it will neutral wood [i.e., previously used barrels which impart minimal oak flavor], and preferably French [barrels coopered from oak culled from forests in France tend to be more subtle than oak grown in the U.S. or or other European countries]."
+If we use barrels, it will be neutral wood [i.e., previously used barrels that impart minimal oak flavor], and preferably French [barrels coopered from oak culled from forests in France tend to be more subtle than oak grown in the U.S. or other European countries]."